akamai/terraform-provider-akamai/docs/resources/appsec_custom_rule_action.md

 This resource supports the following arguments:

 - `config_id` (Required).
 Unique identifier of the security configuration associated with the custom rule action being modified.
 - `security_policy_id` (Required).
-Unique identifier of the security policy associated with the custom rule action being modified d.
+Unique identifier of the security policy associated with the custom rule action being modified.
 - `custom_rule_id` (Required).
 Unique identifier of the custom rule whose action is being modified.
 - `custom_rule_action` (Required).
 Action to be taken when the custom rule is invoked.
 Allowed values are:
   - **alert**.
 Record the event.
   - **deny**.
 Block the request.
   - **deny_custom_{custom_deny_id}**.
 Take the action specified by the custom deny.
   - **none**.
 Take no action.